jorr-it/jx8p-controller/README.md

 ## Novation SL Mk II

 Secondly this repo contains two .syx preset files to control the JX-8P with a Novation (Zero) SL Mk II.
-I tried both, but prefer the BCR2000 because no menu diving is needed.
+I tried both devices, but prefer the BCR2000 because no menu diving is needed.